yobd/yav/README.md

 #YOBD Add Videos v1.0.0
 ###Add YouTube Videos to WordPress with shortcode from the page url.
-Viemo functionality to come soon.
+A very simple, but powerful [WordPress](https://wordpress.org) video embed plugin that lets you embed videos straight into any page or post with just the page url, not the embed url!
+Only [YouTube](htpps://youtube.com) videos currently supported, [Viemo](htpps://viemo.com) functionality to come soon.
+Any other platform you think should be included?
+Then pull a request!

 ##[License](https://github.com/yobd/yav/blob/master/README.md#license)